MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-getting-started.md

         arduino-cli core install arduino:avr
         ```

-2. Add necessary libraries from the Arduino library manager by running the following from a command prompt:
+2. Add necessary libraries from the Arduino library manager by running the following from an elevated command prompt:

     ```console
     arduino-cli lib install MatrixMath
     arduino-cli lib install AsyncDelay
     ```

-3. Identify the COM port assigned to the Arduino by running the following from a command prompt:
+3. Identify the COM port assigned to the Arduino by running the following from an elevated command prompt:

     ```console
     arduino-cli board list
     ```

-4. Upload the firmware to the Arduino by running the following from a command prompt, and replacing the X in COMX to the COM port number identified in the previous step:
+4. Upload the firmware to the Arduino by running the following from an elevated command prompt, and replacing the X in COMX to the COM port number identified in the previous step:

     ```console
     arduino-cli compile --fqbn arduino:avr:mega --port COMX --upload --library C:\MALT\Arduino-SerialCommand --library C:\MALT\SoftI2CMaster C:\MALT\busiotools\sensors\tools\MALT\Code\malt